alythobani/obsidian-callout-commands/README.md

 ## Usage

-### Inserting a fresh callout block / wrapping the current line
+### Inserting a fresh callout block

-To insert a fresh callout block of your choice, simply run `Wrap lines in [X] callout` on a blank line.
-If the current line is not blank and nothing is selected, the current line will be included in the callout.
+To insert a fresh callout block of your choice, simply run `Wrap lines in [X] callout` on a blank line:
 ![Inserting a fresh callout block](./readme_assets/0-insert-fresh.gif)

+### Wrapping the current line

+If the current line is not blank and nothing is selected, the current line will be included in the callout:

 ![Wrapping the current line in a callout](./readme_assets/1-current-line.gif)

 ### Turning multiple lines of text into a callout

 To turn multiple lines of text into a callout of your choice, first select the lines, and then  run `Wrap lines in [X] callout`.
-Note that the wrap command works on full lines; so as long as part of a line is selected, the entire line will be included in the callout.
+Note that the wrap command works on full lines; so as long as part of a line is selected, the entire line will be included in the callout:

 ![Wrapping multiple lines in a callout](./readme_assets/2-multi-line.gif)

 ### Unwrapping a callout block

-To turn a callout back into regular text, run the `Remove callout from selected lines` command with the given lines selected.
-The callout must begin on the first selected line of text for this command to be available.
+To turn a callout back into regular text, run the `Remove callout from selected lines` command with the given lines selected:

 ![Unwrapping a callout block](./readme_assets/3-remove-callout.gif)

+Note that the callout must begin on the first selected line of text for this command to be available.

 ### Retaining custom titles